a3huang/dsp/01-install.md

 How can you check the version of Python installed if you happen to be on an unfamiliar computer?

-You can use the command "python --version".
+You can use the command `python --version`.